Sri Lankan rupee ends weaker on importer dollar demand

-COLOMBO, June 20 The Sri Lankan rupee ended weaker on Tuesday as dollar demand from importers weighed on the spot currency, which traded for a second straight session after six weeks.
+COLOMBO, June 20 (Reuters) - The Sri Lankan rupee ended weaker on Tuesday as dollar demand from importers weighed on the spot currency, which traded for a second straight session after six weeks.

 The spot rupee started trading on Monday for the first time since May 5 when the central bank fixed the spot reference rate at 152.50.